arphox/arphox.github.io/_posts/2021-12-04-remove-password-from-pdf.md

 ## Intro

 Sometimes we get a password-protected PDF file.
-We know the password, it's just inconvenient to always enter it when you want to open it.
+We know the password, it's just inconvenient to always enter it when you want to open it, so we may want to remove the password protection.

+## The easy way

+**Your favorite PDF viewer (or editor) may be able to remove the password**, so if you only need to decrypt only one pdf, start there!
+> If you need a recommendation on a PDF viewer, I recommend PDF-XChange Viewer, it's fast and free.
+> If you want to do that using PDF-XChange Viewer then you can do it by: (Open pdf), File -> Document Properties -> Security (category) -> change Security Method to "No Security" -> OK -> Close dialog -> Save file

+However, if you need to decrypt many files at once, keep reading.

+## The automated way - QPDF

-Let's see how you can remove the password using a command-line tool, [**QPDF**](https://qpdf.sourceforge.io/).
+You can remove password using a command-line tool, [**QPDF**](https://qpdf.sourceforge.io/).
 Don't worry, **no install is required**.

-_Note_: We will use Windows 10, but AFAIK QPDF is available on other systems too.
+_Note_: We will use Windows 10, but QPDF should be available on other systems too.

 ## Get QPDF